giorgiazaccaria/giorgiazaccaria.github.io/index.md

 ## News
+**January 2023**
+- **Call for papers!** - The call for papers “High-quality and timely statistics: new methods and applications” in <a href="https://www.springer.com/series/10104" target="_blank">Springer-Nature Series Studies in Theoretical and Applied Statistics</a>. \
+Guest Editors: Marco Mingione, Maurizio Vichi, Giorgia Zaccaria. \
+For further details click <a href="https://cess2022.dss.uniroma1.it/event/3/page/7-papers-publication" target="_blank">here</a>.

 **October 2022**
 - **Conference and talk** - The **CESS 2022** conference is approaching!
 (October 20-21, 2022, Department of Statistical Sciences, Sapienza University of Rome). \